vic-ma/website/content/posts/2025-10-15-test-post/index.md

 ...

 Rats.

-And what's more, it's only the Flatpak job's test run that fails.
-The native job's test run works fine.
-What could possibly be the cause of this?

 Well, I'll spare you the gory details that it took for me to get to the answer.
 But the cause of the bug was me accidentally freeing an object that I should never have freed.